July 21 - July 27, 2019

 Threads from Daniel C. Damon’s hymn, “Together We Serve,” will be woven together to make our conference theme in 2019.
 Damon, drawing upon Ephesians 4, uses rich imagery to paint a picture of a church united in Christ’s love for service to all.
 We will explore what it means to follow God’s light into the dark corners of our world.
 Through preaching, worship, song, teaching, and much more we will reimagine what it might mean to strengthen Christ’s ministry through service as a community of faith in times and places of difficulty.

-Massanetta Springs invites you to this WONDERFUL event that combines the finest of continuing education with programming for the whole family.
+You are invited to this WONDERFUL event that features something for everyone.
+Excellent preachers and teachers provide a meaningful opportunity for continuing education to church professionals, while inspiring and challenging anyone who attends.
+There is also programming for the whole family.
 With thoughtful Bible Study, inspiring preaching, informative forums, and hands-on workshops, the Bible Conference is a unique opportunity.

 If your family or church group has a wide variety of interests, The Bible Conference is blessed with the Church Music Conference , and Camp Connections program running concurrently.
 From young to young at heart, there’s truly something for everyone.